 We Call It Metabolic Conditioning, Everyone Else Calls It Cardio

 CrossFit’s metabolic conditioning, or cardio, consists of high intensity circuit training performed in a repeatable and measurable format.
 These workouts are called WOD’s, which is short for Workout Of The Day as made popular by CrossFit.com’s blog.
-Each day there is a new WOD posted to the CrossFit blog for the world to complete free of charge.
+Each day there is a new WOD posted to the blog for the world to see.
 The comments section is a place to post results, compare with others around the world, and keep a workout log all the same.

 World-Class Fitness in 100 words By Greg Glassman: